trevorbox/service-mesh-patterns/egressgateway-originate-tls/README.md

 # TLS origination

 In attempting to originate TLS through an egress gateway and trust a ca certificate I found a strange behavior with the DestinationRule's exportTo functionality.
-Since the certificate needs to be mounted on on the egress gateway pod only I believe we need to explicity use "exportTo: '.'" for the DestinationRule that originates tls located in the control plane namespace.
-This causes the request to fail however from an application within the mesh.
-The egressgateway log simply says "upstream_reset_before_response_started{connection termination}" and fials with a 503 error.
+Since the certificate needs to be mounted on the egress gateway pod only I believe we need to use exportTo: '.' for the DestinationRule that originates tls in the control plane namespace.
+This causes the request to fail however - even without any ca certificate defined and TLS mode SIMPLE.
+The egress gateway envoy log simply says "upstream_reset_before_response_started{connection termination}" and fails with a 503 error.

 How should the DestinationRule be configured for this use case?
 Is there any example available?